 probability of successful exploit in deeply nested MCP architectures reveals that protocol choice has profound security implications.
 Context management must consider not just data flow, but attack surface.

 All three protocols must balance context richness against security and performance.
-MCP's context window management innovations address performance, but the security crisis revealed that context can become a vector for attack.
-AGNTCY's zero-trust model provides the most comprehensive protection but adds overhead.
+MCP's context window management innovations address performance, but the security crisis showed that context can become an attack vector.
+AGNTCY's zero-trust model provides the most comprehensive protection — but adds overhead.

 Where 4ge Fits

-Protocol selection determines how agents communicate, but it does not determine what agents know.
+Protocol selection determines how agents communicate, but it doesn't determine what agents know.
 Whether you choose MCP for tool integration, A2A for agent collaboration, or AGNTCY for comprehensive infrastructure, your agents still need context about business logic, edge cases, and acceptance criteria to be effective.

-An MCP server can connect your agent to a database, but it cannot tell the agent how your specific business rules apply to that data.
-An A2A connection can enable two agents to collaborate, but neither agent knows the business requirements that should guide their collaboration.
-AGNTCY can secure agent communications, but security does not imply understanding.
+An MCP server can connect your agent to a database, but it can't tell the agent how your specific business rules apply to that data.
+An A2A connection lets two agents collaborate, but neither agent knows the business requirements that should guide their collaboration.
+AGNTCY can secure agent communications, but security doesn't imply understanding.

-This is where 4ge transforms the equation.
-By providing a visual canvas for mapping user flows, edge cases, and acceptance criteria, 4ge produces structured Markdown blueprints that can be exposed through MCP Resources, shared between agents via A2A, or governed through AGNTCY infrastructure.
+4ge fills that gap.
+A visual canvas for mapping user flows, edge cases, and acceptance criteria.
+4ge produces structured Markdown blueprints that can be exposed through MCP Resources, shared between agents via A2A, or governed through AGNTCY infrastructure.

-The combination ensures that your agent infrastructure, regardless of protocol choice, operates on complete business context rather than assumptions.
-Agents receive not just the ability to communicate, but the knowledge of what to communicate about.
+The result: your agent infrastructure, regardless of protocol, operates on complete business context rather than assumptions.
+Agents get not just the ability to communicate — but the knowledge of what to communicate about.

 Verdict and Recommendation